michellebobek/michellebobek/README.md

 Welcome to my GitHub profile!

-I am Michelle Bobek, a first-year Ph.D. student and research associate in computational social science, at the Chair for Data Science and Digitization at Justus-Liebig-University Giessen.
+I am Michelle Bobek, a second-year Ph.D. student and research associate in computational social science, at the Chair for Data Science and Digitization at Justus-Liebig-University Giessen.

 My main research interests include:
 - Social Media Analytics